Ensemble properties of high frequency data and intraday trading rules: Density forecasts and trading signals

-In this case, for each day $l$, we calculate the quantiles for the expected price at time $t$, conditioned to the opening value $s^l(0)$ only.
-Note that our approach, in computing the density forecasts, does not rely on specific previous-days asset information.
-It is assumed that all the information contained in the past observations has been compressed in the model parameters, namely $(D,\sigma_0,\alpha)$.
-According to Eq. (\ref{eq_joint_probability}), the PDF for the return $R_i$, $p_{R_i}(r_i)$, is given by:
+In this case, for each day $l$, we calculate the quantile function for the expected price distribution at time $t$, conditioned to the opening value $s_0^{(l)}$ only.
+Note that our approach, in computing the density forecasts, does not rely on specific previous-days information on the asset.
+It is assumed that all the information contained in the past observations it is contained in the model parameters, namely \mbox{$(D_m,D_a,\alpha,\beta_m,\beta_a)$}.
+According to Eqs. (\ref{eq_scaling_extended}) and (\ref{eq_scaling_function_extended}), the PDF for the aggregated return $R_1+\cdots+R_\tau$ is given by: